mithril-security/aicert/docs/docs/getting-started/get-started.md

+---
+description: "Get started with AICert: Understand the workflow and implementation of AICert, enabling AI providers to provide proof of AI provenance and code integrity for safer AI"
+---

-# ☀️ Getting started with AICert!
+# Getting started with AICert!
 ________________________________________________________